But we're in love: Talking to teens about sex

-It’s important to talk with your teen about sex because recent studies show that nearly half of high school students have had sex, 6.2 percent before age 13, and 15 percent have had four or more partners (Centers for Disease Control, 2013; Guttmacher Institute, 2014).
+It’s important to talk with your teen about sex.
+Why?
+Because recent studies show that nearly half of high school students have had sex.
+According to the Centers for Disease Control and the Guttmacher Institute, this figure includes 6.2 percent who have had sex before age 13.
+This also includes 15 percent who have had four or more partners.
 Parents need to share their values about sex with their children, because teens will also get information from other kids and the media.

 Here are tips for talking with your teenager about sex.

 - Admit it’s awkward.
-It is okay to let your child know it makes you uncomfortable to discuss sex with them.
+It's OK to let your children know it makes you uncomfortable to discuss sex with them.
 They will probably feel the same.
 They will respect your honesty.
 Admitting it is awkward may make it more comfortable for both of you.

 - Let your teen know love is not the same thing as sex.
-Teenagers fall in love frequently and intensely.
+Teenagers fall in love often and intensely.
+That doesn't mean they have to have sex.

-- Emphasize that your teen has a choice about whether or not to have sex.
-Role play how to say no. There are a lot of safe, intimate things teens can do without having sex.
-Remind her that everybody is not “doing it.”
+- Emphasize that your teen has a choice about whether to have sex.
+Role play how to say "no." There are a lot of safe, intimate things teens can do without having sex.
+Remind your teen that everybody is not “doing it.”

 - Don’t lecture or threaten your teen.
 This will discourage your teen from talking to you in the future.